vruusmann/openscoring.io/_posts/2023-01-28-python_xgboost_aft_pmml.md

 df["sex"] = df["sex"].astype("category")
 ```

-However, the above code is not suitable for productionization!
+However, the above code is not suitable for deployment!

 A quick cast using the `category` data type alias creates a new `CategoricalDtype` object on each and every call.
 Its "business state" is a mapping from category levels to category indices.